-Does it get any better than wind blowing in your hair, out on the water while getting some exercise??
+Does it get any better than wind blowing in your hair, out on the water while getting some exercise?
 Not when you’re out on a kayak with your kid!
 From Sausalito to Santa Cruz, catch some Vitamin C while enjoying sea life and a view of the Bay from the water.
+Truly, kayaking can be a perfect way to enjoy the outdoors, all while also sneaking in an excellent low-impact workout and keeping our kids active.
+Ready for some family-friendly fun on the water?
 Find your next kayaking spot now!

 This cool kayaking company operates right off of South Beach Harbor and Pier 40, making it super easy to access for city families.
 They offer rentals and kayaking classes for all levels, as well as guided tours and fireworks tours.
 They let any and all ages ride and have life jackets for infants, but they recommend kids be at least 11 to paddle out solo.
 You can even bring the family dog along for the ride!